Yeniyol, Kelkit

-Yeniyol (formerly Pöske) is a village in the Kelkit district of Gümüşhane Province, Turkey.
+Yeniyol (formerly Pöske) is a village in the Kelkit District of Gümüşhane Province, Turkey.
+As of 2022, the population of the village is 154.

 It is located in the Harşit Valley, on both sides of Gümüşhane-Bayburt road at the 17th kilometer.
-Harşit Creek (which is parallel to the road) also divides the village into two parts.
+The river Harşit (which is parallel to the road) also divides the village into two parts.

-The village regionally famous for its pestil, a dried fruit pulp, rose hip, sour apples, and vegetables.
+The village regionally famous for its pestil(a dried fruit pulp), rose hip, sour apples, and vegetables.